cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

 tasks on an erroneous cycling sequence.

 As a result you need to be careful not to define inter-cycle dependencies that cannot be satisfied at run time.
-Suite validation catches this kind of error if the existence of the cycle offset task is not defined anywhere at all:
+Workflow validation catches this kind of error if the existence of the cycle offset task is not defined anywhere at all:

 .. code-block:: cylc